create3000/x3d-tidy/README.md

 Set float precision, default is 7.

+### -i *file(s)* ...

+Set input file(s).
+This can be either a local file path or a URL.
+If there are less input files than output files, the last input file is used for the remaining output files.

+### -m

+If set, remove metadata nodes.

+### -o *file(s)* ...

+Set output file(s).
+To output it to stdout use only the extension, e.g. ".x3dv".

 ### -r

 If set, infer profile and components from used nodes.

-### -m

-If set, remove metadata nodes.
+### -s *[**TIDY**, COMPACT, SMALL, CLEAN]*

+Set output style, default is "TIDY".
+"TIDY" results in a good readable file, but with larger size, whereas "CLEAN" result in the smallest size possible by removing all redundant whitespaces.
+The other values are somewhere in between.

 ### -v